Tourism in Nunavut: Attractions

-Nunavut features a number of outdoor adventure activity opportunities as a result of the territory's vast uninhabited area.
-Wildlife watching is one particularly popular activity - the territory is home to walrus and belugas, as well as eleven bird sanctuaries housing millions of birds.
-Muskox are also spread throughout Nunavut, although the territory's tourism authority does not promote 'muskox watching' trips specifically.
+Nunavut's vast uninhabited area supports a range of outdoor adventure activities.
+Wildlife watching is one of the more popular – the territory is home to walrus and belugas, as well as eleven bird sanctuaries housing millions of birds.
+Muskox are also found throughout Nunavut, although the territory's tourism authority does not promote 'muskox watching' trips specifically.
 The territory is also home to a population of polar bears, and trips designed to increase tourists' chances of spotting a polar bear are common.
 A number of private operators offer wildlife, bird, polar and whale watching tours, in addition to other activities.

-Other popular activities for tourists in Nunavut involve the Canadian territory's vast opportunities for adventuring.
-Canoeing and kayaking are possible on the territory's lengthy rivers, with the Thelon River being the most famous of these.
-This river is most popular during summer - despite not having road access direct to the river, many visitors participate in kayaking or canoeing along the river each year, as it is not as difficult to navigate as some of the other rivers in Nunavut.
-Another popular outdoor adventure activity is hiking.
-Nunavut Tourism promotes Nunavut as having a number of short and long hikes available to tourists, with camping possible in the middle of "caribou birthing grounds... [and at Whale Cove,] at the river, teeming with chirping white whales."
-However, due to Nunavut's rugged terrain and often extreme conditions, Nunavut Tourism recommends the use of a guide for all campers and hikers staying the night outdoors to enhance safety.
+Other popular activities involve the Canadian territory's opportunities for adventuring.
+Canoeing and kayaking are possible on the territory's long rivers, the best known of which is the Thelon River.
+The Thelon is busiest in summer.
+It has no direct road access, but many visitors canoe or kayak it each year, as it is less difficult to navigate than some other rivers in Nunavut.
+Hiking is another popular activity.
+Nunavut Tourism lists both short and long routes, and promotes camping at sites including caribou birthing grounds and the river at Whale Cove.
+Because of the rugged terrain and extreme conditions, it recommends that anyone camping overnight use a guide.

-One tourism activity unique to the Arctic North is iceberg watching.
-During the summer season of April to July, it is possible to watch icebergs moving down rivers while the ice around them melts.
-In addition, watching the floe edge is also a popular activity due to wildlife movement during this time.
+One activity particular to the Arctic north is iceberg watching.
+Between April and July, icebergs can be watched moving down rivers as the surrounding ice melts.
+Watching the floe edge is also popular in this period, because of the wildlife movement it brings.
 Whales can often be seen swimming metres from the ice, polar bears can be observed swimming briefly in the icy water and amphibious animals often bring themselves up onto dry land or onto the ice to sunbathe.